nicholaycaumeran/ragllm/README.md

-## RAG-LLM on Insurance Policy: A production‑ready Retrieval‑Augmented Generation pipeline for answering questions about insurance policy documents.
+## RAG-LLM on Insurance Policy
+# A production‑ready Retrieval‑Augmented Generation pipeline for answering questions about insurance policy documents.

 This repository contains a complete reference implementation of a RAG (Retrieval‑Augmented Generation) system built with LangChain 0.1.x and evaluated with Ragas 0.2.15.
 The pipeline ingests an insurance policy PDF, chunks & indexes it with FAISS, and serves a FastAPI endpoint that answers free‑text questions grounded in the source document.